10 Sneaky “Deals” That Are Actually Money Scams

 Car warranties from shady operators

 Many of us have received letters or phone calls that often seem to imply they are from the dealer or car manufacturer, warning us that our car’s warranty is expiring or that we’re lacking some kind of important coverage.
 The calls are really coming from telemarketers who are selling flimsy service plans that cover almost nothing, and in many cases, these calls are just ploys to get your personal information for possible fraud or identity theft.
 The FCC has issued a warning alerting consumers to watch out for these car warranty scams.
-Check out these car maintenance tips that can extend the life of your car.

 It seems like just about anything you can buy these days—from vacuum cleaners to video game systems—comes with an extended warranty or service/protection plan offered for an additional fee.
 These are big money makers for the vendors and manufacturers who offer them, partly because a relatively small number of consumers end up submitting a claim to take advantage of them.
 Often there are hoops to jump through, like taking the item to an authorized retailer that may not be close to your location or shipping it to a repair center.
 Or the extended warranty period runs out before the item is likely to break.
 Consumer Reports say these extended warranties are almost never worth the money.
 Find out more things you need to know before buying an extended warranty.